home-assistant/developers.home-assistant/docs/network_discovery.md

 ## Network

-For integrations that use a discovery method that is not built in and need to access the user's network adapter configuration, the following helper API should be used.
+For integrations that use a discovery method that is not built-in and need to access the user's network adapter configuration, the following helper API should be used.

 ```python